WT000/Bank-Simulator/README.md

+# NOTICE
+I'm still setting up the repo and moving my files, I'll say in the teams channel when it's ready to be worked on.

 # COM528AE1
 This is our groups submission for the AE1 for COM528, a credit card app that uses ReST with a front-facing UI built with JSP for users.